Tsukuba Gakuin University

 Media Design Course

-Acquiring the practical skills of the advertising, printing and editing fields
+Acquire practical skills for the advertising, printing, and editing fields

-Gaining a firm grasp on the techniques, fundamental knowledge, theory, and the like that you need in the design business, and acquiring skills that you can immediately apply in the real world.
+Learn the techniques, fundamental knowledge, and theory necessary for the design business, and acquire skills that you can apply in the real world.

-Producing new era web pages and advancing with the industry
+Produce modern web pages and advance with the industry

 Graduate career paths